 Amplicon libraries preparation and sequencing of amoA genes

-Soil DNA of the total 192 samples were extracted using DNeasy ® PowerSoil ® Pro Kit (Qiagen, Hilden, Germany) and QIAcube (Qiagen) according to the manufacturer’s protocol from 0.25g homogenized rhizosphere and bulk soil.
+Soil DNA were extracted from a total of 192 samples using DNeasy ® PowerSoil Pro Kit (Qiagen, Hilden, Germany) and QIAcube (Qiagen) according to the manufacturer’s protocol from 0.25g homogenized rhizosphere and bulk soil.
 The quality and quantity of the DNA was assessed via UV/VIS spectrophotometry with the QIAxpert (Qiagen) and normalized to 10ng/μL.
 The analysis of ammonia-oxidizing communities was conducted by sequencing of amoA genes of AOB, AOA, and comammox.
 The sequencing libraries were performed using two-step polymerase chain reaction (PCR) amplification approach.
 The first-step PCR amplification of amoA genes of AOB and AOA were conducted using amoA-1F (5’-GGGGTTTCTACTGGTGGT-3’) and amoA-2R (5’-CCCCTCKGSAAAGCCTTCTTC-3’) primer pair (Rotthauwe et al., 1997); and CrenamoA23f (5’- ATGGTCTGGCTWAGACG-3’) and CrenamoA616r (5’-GCCATCCATCTGTATGTCCA-3’) primer pairs (Tourna et al., 2008), respectively.
 The PCR conditions used to amplify the amoA genes of AOB and AOA as follows: 3 min at 94 °C; 25 cycles consisting of 30 s at 94 °C, 30 s at 55 °C, and 30 s at 72 °C; and a final cycle of 10 min at 72 °C. Amplifications were performed in 15 µL total mixtures in a 96-well PCR plate containing 1x Phusion High-Fidelity (HF) Master Mix (Thermo Scientific™, Waltham, MA, USA),), 250 ng T4 Gene 32 Protein (T4gp32) (QIAGEN, Hilden, Germany), 0.5 µM of each primer, and 6 ng of template DNA.
 The first-step PCR was performed twice, and the products from the first and second run were pooled for the second-step PCR template.
 The second-step PCR (barcoding) was performed to construct amplicon libraries by introducing multiplex index-sequences (barcode) to the overhang adapters using multiplex primer pair specific for each sample.

 Comammox amoA genes were amplified using comamoA-F (5’-AGGNGAYTGGGAYTTCTGG-3’) and comamoA-R (5’-CGGACAWABRTGAABCCCAT-3’) primer pair (Zhao et al., 2019).
 The PCR amplifications were set up in duplicate following the conditions: 3 min at 94 °C; 40 cycles consisting of 30 s at 94 °C, 30 s at 52 °C, and 30 s at 72 °C; and a final cycle of 10 min at 72 °C. The PCR reaction solutions were prepared in a total volume of 15 µL in a 96-well 0.2 mL PCR plate containing 1x Phusion Green Hot Start II High-Fidelity Master Mix (Thermo Scientific™, Waltham, MA, USA), 250 ng T4gp32, 0.5 µM of each primer, and 6 ng/µL of template DNA.
 For comammox, the first-step PCR products were cleaned up using the SequelPrep™ Normalization Plate (96) Kit (Invitrogen™, Waltham, MA, USA) before being used as a template for the second-step PCR.
 Final PCR products of AOB, AOA, and comammox were purified and normalized according to the manufacturer’s protocol of the SequelPrep™ Normalization Plate (96) Kit.
 Barcoded, purified, and normalized amoA gene amplicons of AOB, AOA, and comammox were sequenced at the GenoScreen sequencing facility in Lille, France, using Illumina MiSeq platform with reagent kit v2 and paired-end reads sequencing format (2 x 250 bp).